nhahub/NHA-4-036/README.md

 ## A Word of Appreciation

 Thank you so much for your time and guidance during this period.
-We hope you like our work and find it reflective of our dedication to high-quality engineering standards! 🤍
+We hope you like our work and find it reflective of our dedication to high-quality standards! 🤍

 *Best Regards,* *NHA-4-36 Team*,